 If you are able to pass the written exam and the return demonstration of the nursing skills, your name will then be entered into the NCNAR, which will allow you to work in a nursing facility.
 If you have any problems with written English, you can take the oral exams which are available in English and in Spanish.
 Both written and oral exams must be completed within 2 hours.
 The two consists of 70 questions, which most of them are multiple-choice.
 As for the skill demonstration part of the exams, you are given only 30 minutes to perform all 5 randomly selected nursing skills.

-There are several ways to become eligible but one of the best methods is to complete a state-certified training course.
-These courses offer a minimum of 75 hours of training which is divided into lectures and clinical training.
-During that time you will be under the care of a qualified nurse aide instructor which is a registered nurse who is trained in educating adults.
+There are several ways to become eligible, but one of the best methods is to complete a state-certified training course.
+These courses offer a minimum of 75 hours of training, which is divided into lectures and clinical training.
+During that time, you will be under the care of a qualified nurse aide instructor, who is a registered nurse trained in educating adults.

 According to the Nursing Home Reform Act, before you are allowed to take care of the patients/clients or work as a nurse aide in a long-term care center, you will have to get certified.
 To get certified, you must get your name entered on the North Carolina Nurse Aide I Registry.
 This will involve you completing a 75-hour nurse aide training program that is approved by the state and challenging the competency evaluation exam.
 RNs and LPNs are also allowed to take the exam without the need for any additional training.